Good Snorkeling Spots in St. Croix?

 We wanted to share our experience with snorkeling St. Croix in the US Virgin Islands.
 On January 16, we made our escape from the frozen regions of western Pennsylvania, to go to a “new to us” snorkeling spot.
 We spent the next two weeks snorkeling, or trying to snorkel, almost every day.
 We found that wind and currents can be very difficult at St. Croix in January.

 Our first day, we went to Cane Bay.
-Cane Bay is interesting because it is a rather short swim out to "the wall", where the bottom drops out of sight, I am told thousands of feet.
+Cane Bay is interesting because it is a rather short swim out to “the wall”, where the bottom drops out of sight, I am told thousands of feet.
 Not much to see for a snorkeler, but the deep, deep blue of endless water is very interesting.
 Other than this, the snorkeling was mediocre.
 We swam the entire bay, which does have a decent amount of hard and soft coral, some big fan coral and some really big sea rods.
 We saw all the regular reef fish (Blue Tang, butterflyfish, surgeonfish, Sergeant Majors, grunts, Yellowtail Snapper, Brown and Blue Chromis, Graysby, Coney, Parrotfish, Bluehead Wrasses, trunkfish, squirrelfish), along with some really big barracuda, Porcupinefish, and the first school of Ballyhoo we have seen that were not on a hook.
 There was a big sandy area that had all these worm looking things coming up from the sand.
 We identified them as Brown Garden Eels.
 Interesting.
 In the afternoon, we saw two Green Sea Turtles, one let us swim along with him for quite a while.
-Saw a really tall stand of Pillar Coral, a Banded Jawfish and a school of Saucereye Porgy.
+We saw a really tall stand of Pillar Coral, a Banded Jawfish and a school of Saucereye Porgy.

-Had dinner across the street at Eat @ Cane Bay.
+We had dinner across the street at Eat @ Cane Bay.
 One of the better places to eat on the island, that we found.

 During our two weeks, we snorkeled at: